Information for Healthcare Professionals

 When some is diagnosed with COVID with a positive test result submit a COVID-19 Confidential Morbidity Report (COVID-19 CMR, formerly PUI Form) to Contra Costa Public Health as described in Title 17 California Code of Regulations for Reportable Disease and Conditions.
 Please fax a completed COVID-19 CMR to 925-313-6465.

 Additionally, laboratories, which include clinics and facilities doing point-of-care testing, must report test results as described in Title 17 section 2505 of the California code of Regulations and the current Contra Costa Health officer order directing all laboratories conducting COVID-19 Diagnostic test to report COVID-19 test information to local and state public health authorities for all testing results.

 COVID-19 testing, which includes COVID-19 Point of Care antigen testing, should be reported through the CalRedie electronic lab reporting (ELR) system.
 If your clinic or facility does not have ELR capacity lab results can be reported using the CalRedie Reporting module.
 Please review CalRedie Manual Lab Reporting module for further information on enrollment.

-If a patient presents and is suspected of having COVID-19, or is a confirmed case, proper infection control measures should be put in place immediately:
+If a patient presents and is suspected of having COVID-19, a recent exposure, or is a confirmed case, proper infection control measures should be put in place immediately and includes: